 Proton-pump inhibitors (PPIs) are the most potent inhibitors of gastric acid secretion available.
-All of the PPIs are Food and Drug Administration (FDA)-approved for the treatment and maintenance of gastroesophageal reflux disease (GERD) and, with the exception of dexlansoprazole, for the treatment of pathological hypersecretory conditions.4-15,28 With the exception of dexlansoprazole, esomeprazole sodium, omeprazole with sodium bicarbonate and pantoprazole, all of the PPIs are approved for the eradication of Helicobacter pylori (H pylori) to reduce the risk of duodenal ulcer recurrence.
-Dexlansoprazole, esomeprazole sodium, and omeprazole with sodium bicarbonate are the only PPIs that are not FDA-approved for use in children.
+All of the PPIs are Food and Drug Administration (FDA)-approved for the treatment and maintenance of gastroesophageal reflux disease (GERD) and, with the exception of dexlansoprazole, for the treatment of pathological hypersecretory conditions.
+With the exception of dexlansoprazole, esomeprazole sodium, omeprazole with sodium bicarbonate and pantoprazole, all of the PPIs are approved for the eradication of Helicobacter pylori (H pylori) to reduce the risk of duodenal ulcer recurrence.
+Dexlansoprazole, esomeprazole sodium and omeprazole with sodium bicarbonate are the only PPIs that are not FDA-approved for use in children.
 All PPIs are available in delayed-release oral formulations, with the exception of esomeprazole sodium, and can be dosed once daily.
 Dexlansoprazole is uniquely formulated to release at different time intervals, at two different sites of the small intestine.
 The clinical significance of this is unknown.
-Esomeprazole magnesium, omeprazole, omeprazole magnesium and omeprazole with sodium bicarbonate are also available in over-the-counter formulations.
-Esomeprazole sodium and pantoprazole, omeprazole, omeprazole magnesium and omeprazole with sodium bicarbonate are also available in over-the-counter formulations.
-Esomeprazole sodium and pantoprazole, omeprazole with sodium bicarbonate are also available in over-the-counter formulations.
-Esomeprazole sodium and pantoprazole, omeprazole, omeprazole with sodium bicarbonate and pantoprazole, omeprazole with sodium bicarbonate and pantoprazole, omeprazole with sodium bicarbonate and pantoprazole, omeprazole are and pantoprazole are and pantoprazole are and pantoprazole are all available in intravenous formulations for short-term use in patients unable to take medications by mouth.
-Lansoprazole, omeprazole, omeprazole with sodium bicarbonate and pantoprazole, omeprazole are all available generically.
+Esomeprazole magnesium, omeprazole magnesium and pantoprazole are the PPIs also available in a delayed-release oral suspension.
+Omeprazole, omeprazole magnesium and omeprazole with sodium bicarbonate are also available in over-the-counter formulations.
+Esomeprazole sodium and pantoprazole are available in intravenous formulations for short-term use in patients unable to take medications by mouth.
+Lansoprazole, omeprazole, omeprazole with sodium bicarbonate and pantoprazole are all available generically.

-Current medical evidence has demonstrated that PPI therapy is highly effective in treating, providing symptomatic relief and preventing relapse in gastric acid disorders such as erosive esophagitis and symptomatic GERD.29-66 In meta-analyses and direct comparator trials lansoprazole, omeprazole, pantoprazole and rabeprazole all demonstrated comparable healing rates, maintenance of healing or symptomatic relief of GERD.30,32,40,42,46,48,51,52 A few trials reported statistically faster and greater symptomatic relief with lansoprazole compared to omeprazole; however, the significance of these differences in clinical practice is not known.
-There is evidence through meta-analyses and several clinical trials that esomeprazole provides higher healing rates for erosive esophagitis and/or symptomatic relief of GERD compared to standard doses of lansoprazole, omeprazole and pantoprazole.30, 32,40,42-44,48,51,52 Subgroup analyses in a few trials noted better healing rates with esomeprazole in patients with more severe disease.
-Close analysis of all of these trials show that the overall differences were generally small.
+Current medical evidence has demonstrated that PPI therapy is highly effective in treating, providing symptomatic relief and preventing relapse in gastric acid disorders such as erosive esophagitis and symptomatic GERD.
+29-66 In meta-analyses and direct comparator trials lansoprazole, omeprazole, pantoprazole and rabeprazole all demonstrated comparable healing rates, maintenance of healing or symptomatic relief of GERD.
+30,32,40,42,46,48,51,52 A few trials reported statistically faster and greater symptomatic relief with lansoprazole compared to omeprazole; however, the significance of these differences in clinical practice is not known.
+57 There is evidence through meta-analyses and several clinical trials that esomeprazole provides higher healing rates for erosive esophagitis and/or symptomatic relief of GERD compared to standard doses of lansoprazole, omeprazole and pantoprazole.
+30, 32,40,42-44,48,51,52 Subgroup analyses in a few trials noted better healing rates with esomeprazole in patients with more severe disease.
+49,51 Close analysis of all of these trials show that the overall differences were generally small.
 Though the results are statistically significant, the clinical significance of these differences is not known.
-The results of these trials have not been replicated consistently in other trials, particularly in trials with lansoprazole and pantoprazole.39,41,47,50,53,55 It should be noted that most trials that compared esomeprazole to omeprazole employed doses of 40 mg for esomeprazole and 20 mg for omeprazole.30,32,46,48 Since esomeprazole is a stereoisomer of omeprazole, comparing 40 mg of esomeprazole to 20 mg of omeprazole is comparable to evaluating a double dose of omeprazole to a single dose of omeprazole.
+The results of these trials have not been replicated consistently in other trials, particularly in trials with lansoprazole and pantoprazole.
+39,41,47,50,53,55 It should be noted that most trials that compared esomeprazole to omeprazole employed doses of 40 mg for esomeprazole and 20 mg for omeprazole.
+30,32,46,48 Since esomeprazole is a stereoisomer of omeprazole, comparing 40 mg of esomeprazole to 20 mg of omeprazole is comparable to evaluating a double dose of omeprazole to a single dose of omegrazole.
 A 2007 Cochrane review concluded that there was no major difference in efficacy among the currently available PPIs for the short-term management of reflux esophagitis when administered in equivalent dosages.
 Currently, there are no trials directly comparing the different omeprazole formulations to one another.
 Additionally, there is a lack of head-to-head studies of dexlansoprazole with the other agents in this class.